pingcap/docs/dev/reference/tools/data-migration/usage-scenarios/best-practice-dm-shard.md

 If the following requirements are satisfied:

-- The `auto_pk_c1` column has no impact on the application and is unaffected by the `PRIMARY KEY` attribute of this column.
+- The `auto_pk_c1` column has no impact on the application and does not depend on the column's `PRIMARY KEY` attribute.
-- The `uk_c2` column has the `UNIQUE KEY` attribute, and it is unique in all upstream sharded tables.
+- The `uk_c2` column has the `UNIQUE KEY` attribute, and it is globally unique in all upstream sharded tables.

-Then you can perform the following steps to fix the `ERROR 1062 (23000): Duplicate entry '***' for key 'PRIMARY'` error that possibly caused by the `auto_pk_c1` column when you merge sharded tables.
+Then you can perform the following steps to fix the `ERROR 1062 (23000): Duplicate entry '***' for key 'PRIMARY'` error that is possibly caused by the `auto_pk_c1` column when you merge sharded tables.

-1. Create a table for merge and replicate data in the downstream database before the full data migration.
-Do not specify the `PRIMARY KEY` attribute of the `auto_pk_c1` column.
+1. Before the full data migration, create a table in the downstream database for merging and replicating data.
+Do not specify the `PRIMARY KEY` attribute for the `auto_pk_c1` column.

     ```sql
     CREATE TABLE `tbl_no_pk_2` (